Chart Color Schemes

 Employment

-There are 6,607 residents in work, with an unemployment rate of 3.9%, slightly higher than Rest of NSW's rate of 3.7%.
-Workforce participation is similar to Rest of NSW at 56.4%.
+Employment growth in the past year was estimated at 2.5%.
+As of September 2025, 6,648 residents are employed, with an unemployment rate of 0.3% below the regional average and workforce participation similar to Rest of NSW's 56.4%.
 Dominant employment sectors include health care & social assistance, agriculture, forestry & fishing, and construction.
-The area specializes in agriculture, forestry & fishing with an employment share of 2.8 times the regional level, while manufacturing has limited presence at 2.3% compared to 5.8% regionally.
+The area specializes in agriculture, forestry & fishing, with an employment share 2.8 times the regional level.

 Frequently Asked Questions - Employment